 Greetings from the more than 2,200 faculty and staff in the Health Sciences Division.
 You have come to a great university – one that takes pride in its transformative role in eastern North Carolina through its mission of teaching, research and service.

 The Health Sciences Division is on ECU's west campus and consists of the Brody School of Medicine, the College of Allied Health Sciences, the College of Nursing, the School of Dental Medicine, Laupus Health Sciences Library, and the East Carolina Heart Institute.

 The College of Allied Health Sciences educates more allied health professionals at the bachelor's, master's and doctoral levels than any other university in the state.
+Those include physical and occupational therapists, physician assistants, audiologists, dieticians, counselors, medical technologists, and health information managers.
 Most of its graduates choose to stay in North Carolina to practice.